Skip to main content

 Petulla (Fried Dough)

-These deep-fried dough balls, often served with honey or powdered sugar, are a popular treat at Gjirokastër's Piazza Restaurant and street vendors.
+Deep-fried dough balls, usually dusted with powdered sugar or drizzled with honey.
+They're a favorite at Gjirokastër's Piazza Restaurant and from street vendors.

 Allergens: